Sagebati/perceptron_cpp/README.md

  all this dependecies are installable on linux with the command line --
+ > Archlinux
-- Ex: pacman -S opencv boost cmake gtkgltext hdf5
+- pacman -S opencv boost cmake gtkgltext hdf5

+> Debian/Ubuntu
 base-devel might be necessary
-> Arhclinux
-- Ex: sudo apt-get install cmake libopencv-dev libboost-dev
+- sudo apt-get install cmake libopencv-dev libboost-dev
->Debian/Ubuntu